Build-Week-Potluck-Planner-1-Dec21/back-end/README.md

 - Allows a user to set their status to confirmed for a potluck guest list
   - requires a user_id in the request headers - perhaps set all your axiosWithAuth to include on successful login?
   - confirms for the potluck indicated in by :potluck_id param in request params
-  - returns simple success message
+  - returns simple success message.

 _What you receive:_